QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     c = A_inv * y
     norm(A * c - f.(x), Inf)

-To see the source of the issue, note that the condition number is astronomical.
+To see the source of the problem, note that the condition number is astronomical.

 .. code-block:: julia

     cond(A)

-At this point, you should be suspicious of the use of ``inv(A)`` since we have considered solving linear systems by taking the inverse as verboten.
-Indeed, this made things much worse  the error drop dramatically if we solve it as a linear system
+At this point, you should be suspicious of the use of ``inv(A)``, since we have considered solving linear systems by taking the inverse as verboten.
+Indeed, this made things much worse.
+The error drops dramatically if we solve it as a linear system

 .. code-block:: julia

     c = A \ y
     norm(A * c - f.(x), Inf)

-But an error of ``1E-10`` at the interpolating nodes themselves can be an issue in many applications, and if you increase ``N`` then the error will become non-trivial eventually - even without taking the inverse.
+But an error of ``1E-10`` at the interpolating nodes themselves can be a problem in many applications, and if you increase ``N`` then the error will become non-trivial eventually - even without taking the inverse.

-The heart of the issue is that the monomial basis leads to a `Vandermonde matrix <https://en.wikipedia.org/wiki/Vandermonde_matrix>`_ which is especially ill-conditioned.
+The heart of the issue is that the monomial basis leads to a `Vandermonde matrix <https://en.wikipedia.org/wiki/Vandermonde_matrix>`_, which is especially ill-conditioned.

-Aside on Runge's Phenomena
+Aside on Runge's Phenomenon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The monomial basis is also a good opportunity to look at a separate type of error due to `Runge's Phenomena <https://en.wikipedia.org/wiki/Runge%27s_phenomenon>`_.
+The monomial basis is also a good opportunity to look at a separate type of error due to `Runge's Phenomenon <https://en.wikipedia.org/wiki/Runge%27s_phenomenon>`_.
 It is an important
 issue in approximation theory, albeit not one driven by numerical approximation errors.

-It turns out that using a uniform grid of points is in general the worst possible choice of interpolation nodes for a polynomial approximation.
-This phenomena is can be seen with the interpolation of the seemingly innocuous Runge's function, :math:`g(x) = \frac{1}{1 + 25 x^2}`.
+It turns out that using a uniform grid of points is, in general, the worst possible choice of interpolation nodes for a polynomial approximation.
+This phenomenon can be seen with the interpolation of the seemingly innocuous Runge's function, :math:`g(x) = \frac{1}{1 + 25 x^2}`.

-Lets calculate the interpolation with a monomial basis to find the :math:`c_i` such that
+Let's calculate the interpolation with a monomial basis to find the :math:`c_i` such that

 .. math::

     \frac{1}{1 + 25 x^2} \approx \sum_{i=0}^N c_i x^i,\, \text{ for } -1 \leq x \leq 1

-First, interpolation with :math:`N = 5` and avoid taking the inverse.
+First, interpolate with :math:`N = 5` and avoid taking the inverse.
 In that case, as long as we avoid taking an inverse, the numerical errors from the ill-conditioned matrix are manageable.

 .. code-block:: julia

     using Plots
-    gr(fmt = :png);
     N_display = 100
     g(x) = 1/(1 + 25x^2)
     x_display = range(-1, 1, length = N_display)